Hey sweet stuff, let’s talk sugar.

 In fact, the high fibre content of fruit acts as a buffer to slow the release of sugar into your bloodstream, preventing spikes in blood sugar levels.
 Plus, fibre helps you feel full and promotes healthy bowels.

-Just be wary of concentrated fruit juices and fruit smoothies as they tend to have the skin and pulp of the fruit removed, leaving all the sugar but very little of the fibre.
+Be wary of concentrated fruit juices and fruit smoothies as they tend to have the skin and pulp of the fruit removed, leaving all the sugar but very little of the fibre.

 What Are Some Healthier Sugar Swaps?

-• Caster sugar ➔ coconut sugar, date sugar
+- Caster sugar ➔ coconut sugar, date sugar

-• Brown sugar ➔ coconut sugar, or coconut sugar + a tiny bit of blackstrap molasses
+- Brown sugar ➔ coconut sugar, or coconut sugar + a tiny bit of blackstrap molasses

-• Corn syrup ➔ maple syrup, honey, date syrup, coconut nectar
+- Corn syrup ➔ maple syrup, honey, date syrup, coconut nectar

-• Low calories sweeteners ➔ stevia leaf, monk fruit, fruit
+- Low calories sweeteners ➔ stevia leaf, monk fruit, fruit

 I use bananas as the sweetener in my smoothie bowls and breakfast muffins.
 For my smoothie bowls I use frozen overripe bananas (spotty brown skinned bananas) and for my muffins I mash up ripe bananas.

-The Healthier Sugar Substitutes I Use
+Healthier Sugar Substitutes

 COCONUT SUGAR: my favourite sugar for baking.
 Contains B vitamins, iron, zinc, calcium, potassium, some short-chain fatty acids, polyphenols, antioxidants, a prebiotic fibre known as inulin.
 And it tastes like caramel!